Weldiya–Mekelle Railway: Railway characteristics

 The single-track railway line is equipped with five railway stations and one passing loop station at Adi Gudem.
 Each railway station can also serve as passing loop station with three lines with the exception of the passing loop station at Adi Gudem, which has only two lines.
 Each railway station comes without track gradient (level) except again the Adi Gudem passing loop station, which has a track gradient of 0.6% (1 in 167).

 History

 After the new National Railway Network of Ethiopia was considered to be constructed from 2010 on, the railway was awarded to constructors in 2012.
 The construction did start in February 2015.
 The construction starts behind the Weldiya train station but the station itself is not part of the construction, this will be done by the teams constructing the Awash–Weldiya Railway.

 The 216 km Weldiya–Mekelle Railway (with a total of 241 km of rails) did not receive any known loan from foreign institutions.
 Given the total construction budget of US $1.5b, expected costs were US $6.2m per km of rails.
 The China Communications Construction Company is the prime contractor for the railway.

 There were debt issues that temporarily stopped the construction works in summer 2017.
 The construction progress was at 46% completion at that time.
 In July 2017, the construction works continued.

+in November 2020, the construction works on both the Weldiya–Mekelle and Awash-Weldiya sections were interrupted by the instability caused by the conflict between Ethiopia and Eritrea.
+In 2025 the Ethiopian Railways Corporation (ERC) tried to resume the works again.